Highly composite number: Related sequences

-for positive c,d with $0.2 \le c \le d \le 0.5$.
+for positive c and d with $0.2 \le c \le d \le 0.5$.

 Because the prime factorization of a highly composite number uses all of the first k primes, every highly composite number must be a practical number.
 Due to their ease of use in calculations involving fractions, many of these numbers are used in traditional systems of measurement and engineering designs.